A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Introduction

+Another alternative \citep{benavoli2016should, STAPOR2021107219} is to compute the median measure for each algorithm, provided the metric used is comparable.
+The aggregated ranking is then determined by ranking the medians.
+One common method \citep{demsar} is to compute the rank of each algorithm within each data set, assigning 1 to the best, 2 to the second, and taking the average rank in case of ties.
+The mean rank of each algorithm is then calculated, and the ranking of these mean ranks determines the final aggregated rank.

+Additionally, there are numerous ranking aggregation methods discussed in other disciplines \citep{langville2012s}, such as social choice theory where rankings are referred to as preferences and a wide range of voting procedures are used to aggregate them \citep{sep-social-choice}.
+However, it is important to note that these aggregation procedures in other disciplines are not usually associated with a measure of confidence in determining which item is ``better'' than another in the aggregated rank.

-The second goal (evaluation of how confident one should be about the aggregated ranking) is needed if only a sample of the relevant the population was measured and ranked.
-In case of deciding the winners of an election, or the winners of a sport championship, one is dealing with the whole population.
-There is no concern on whether the senator who won the seat, or the team that won the championship had a ``statistically significant'' victory.
-The point of the comparison procedure is just to compute the aggregated ranking.
-But when comparing algorithms for machine learning, one is never interested on the raw aggregated ranking on the set of data sets used in the comparison; instead, one is interested on claims that can be made about future data sets regarding the ranking of the algorithms.
+The second goal of evaluating the confidence of the aggregated ranking is only necessary when a sample of the relevant population is used for comparison.
+In the case of determining the winner of an election or a sports championship, the entire population is considered, and there is no need for a statistical evaluation of the victory.
+In these cases, the purpose of the comparison procedure is simply to calculate the aggregated ranking.

-The step of computing the confidence on the aggregated ranking is usually performed using statistical tests that produce for each pair of algorithms in the aggregated ranking a binary decision or a continuous measure on whether one can trust that algorithm A is better than algorithm B or not, for example.
-Historically, the more common approach is the use of a null hypotheses significant tests (NHST), also called a \textbf{frequentist} approach.
-Frequentist approaches aim at the binary decision on whether one should accept or not each pair comparison.
-The usual statement ``the difference is statistically significant'' indicates that one should be confident on that pair comparison.
-More recently, there has been a move towards a \textbf{Bayesian} approach to statistical tests which will not return a binary decision on accepting or not a pair comparison in the aggregated ranking, but define a probability that ``A is better than B''.
+However, when comparing machine learning algorithms, the aggregated ranking obtained from a particular set of data sets is not the ultimate goal.
+The objective is to make claims about the ranking of algorithms on future, yet-to-be-seen data sets.
+To assess the confidence in the aggregated ranking, statistical tests are often used to determine the trustworthiness of paired comparisons between algorithms.
+Historically, the most common approach has been the \textbf{frequentist} approach, where a null hypothesis significant test is used to make a binary decision on the significance of the difference between algorithms.

+In recent times, there has been a shift towards \textbf{Bayesian} approaches to statistical testing.
+Bayesian approaches do not provide a binary decision on the significance of paired comparisons, but instead provide a probability of one algorithm being better than the other.